-Circuit Breaker
+Circuit Breakers

-One manual reset 7 amp circuit breaker that protects the safety circuits and GHS is located on the instrument panel.
+One manual reset 7 amp circuit breaker is located on the instrument panel.
 A button pops out if the circuit breaker trips.
-An auto reset 30 amp master circuit breaker is located near the battery.
+The circuit breaker protects the safety circuits and GHS.
+In addition, an auto reset 30 amp master circuit breaker is located near the battery.